 Interplast needed a user-friendly, mobile solution with offline capabilities that the team could use onsite in Paraguay to support their work.
 Salesforce was the answer.
 And with support from Salesforce employees via the pro bono program, the organisation is charting a path to success.

-After consulting with Interplast and identifying its needs, the EMEA Central CSG team got to work on a custom-made application in the Salesforce App Cloud that makes patient management faster and easier— and automatically maps patient photos to the appropriate files.
+After consulting with Interplast and identifying its needs, the EMEA Central CSG team got to work on a custom-made application using Salesforce and Customer Times CT Mobile Application that makes patient management faster and easier— and automatically maps patient photos to the appropriate files.